NordicHPC/sonar/README.md

 ## Collect results with `sonar analyze` :construction:

 This part is work in progress.
 Currently we only collect the data since we use it also in another tool.
+The mapping files can be found in the [data](data) folder.

 ## Authors